Gizmooa/ImageRecognition/README.md

 ##### cascadeHSVAgent
 This program will use multiple positive and negative sample images, to build a cascade classifier model to detect iron ores and automatically mine the nearest one.
 In the last part of this readme I'll provide how to train more data, as the amount of data for this project is lacking quite a bit.
 For this problem I used both HSV filtering and cascade classifier together, but this is not necessary if one were to make more and better samples.
 But it was also an experiment to see if the amount of frames would decrease drastically.
 In the future I will maybe implement a dropping feature.
 This can be done by having a needle image of a full inventory, and look if that image is in the screenshot.
 (Or looking for the "Not enough space in inventory" tooltip)
+Notice that this bot/agent is no way near perfect, and will do a lot of mistakes.
+This project has been done for educational purposes only, and will most likely get your account banned if you use it.

 ##### How to train more data
 1) Create neg.txt